ddella/PHP8-Nginx/README.md

 # Introduction
 This will build a Docker image, from scratch.
 It is based on Alpine Linux 3.15, Nginx 1.20 and PHP 8.
 Three files will be copied on the ```www``` directory of the container.
-This container can be used to test ```load balancer``` fronting web servers.
+This container can be used to test a ```load balancer``` fronting a farm of web servers.
-Just point your browser to you load balancer's with the following url.
-The page gives you lots of information about the request.
+Just point your browser to your load balancer with the following url and the page gives you lots of information about the request.
 ```url
 http://<load balancer>/phpvariables.php
 ```